 Now, a word about safety:

-All our lasers are FDA Class IIIa, which are generally considered “eye safe.”
-This does NOT mean the lasers cannot damage the eye; rather, it means that you will most likely blink or look away before any real damage can be done.
+Though Class IIIa lasers are generally considered “eye safe,” this does NOT mean the lasers cannot damage the eye; rather, it means that you will most likely blink or look away before any real damage can be done.

 However, out of an abundance of caution, many of our customers do choose to use laser safety glasses for their patients and themselves, just as an added layer of safety